lexiccn/ExternusAPI/wiki/Command.md

 }
 ```

-Now we can begin filling in the logic
+Now we can begin filling in the logic based on what we want the command to do.

 ```java
 import me.deltaorion.common.command.Command;